 Some funds (or Underlying Funds) have fundamental investment objectives based on one or more ESG criteria or use ESG criteria as a specific component of their investment strategies.
 Employing ESG criteria in a fund's investment objectives or strategies may limit the types and number of investment opportunities available and, as a result, a segregated fund or an underlying fund, may perform differently compared to similar funds that do not focus on ESG or do not include the same ESG criteria in their investment objectives or as a specific investment strategy.
-Funds (or Underlying Funds) that apply ESG criteria in their investment process may sell securities for ESG reasons when it might otherwise be economically disadvantageous to do so.
+Funds (or Underlying Funds) that apply ESG criteria in their investment process may forgo opportunities to buy certain securities when it might otherwise be economically advantageous to do so, or may sell securities for ESG reasons when it might otherwise be economically disadvantageous to do so.
 Furthermore, ESG criteria are subject to uncertainty, discretion and subjective application.
-The determination of the ESG criteria to apply, and the ESG assessment of a company, industry or underlying fund by the portfolio management team may differ from the criteria or assessment applied by a different team.
+The determination of the ESG criteria to apply, and the ESG assessment of a company, industry or underlying fund by portfolio management team may differ from the criteria or assessment applied by a different team.
 As a result, the companies or Underlying Funds selected by the portfolio management team may not always reflect positive ESG characteristics or the ESG values of any particular investor.
 In addition, ESG assessments (particularly with respect to climate change) may be in whole or in part based on data that is limited in quantity, unavailable or inconsistent across sectors, and/or that is subject to numerous assumptions, estimates and judgements.
 This data may be subject to change or prove to be inaccurate or incorrect.
 ESG data is constantly changing and evolving as standards of disclosures and data, regulatory frameworks and industry practice evolve.